 - The department chair or dean may inquire if a prospective faculty member needs U.S. work authorization only after making an informal offer of employment.
 This information should not be shared with campus reviewers until a formal written offer of employment is made.

-- All prospective faculty who are not U.S. citizens or permanent residents need to obtain an H-1B visa sponsored by HSU before they can begin employment.
+- All prospective faculty who are not U.S. citizens or permanent residents need to obtain an H-1B visa sponsored by Humboldt before they can begin employment.
 This applies even if the new faculty member is already in the U.S. with a J-1 or H-1B visa sponsored by another employer.

 - Even on the most aggressive timeline (at additional cost), it requires more than 2 months to get an H-1B visa approved from the time that the hiring unit submits the H-1B visa request packet and supporting materials to BIO.